What is 4-H?

 plan community service activities, and practice running meetings.
 They may have ‘sub-clubs’ for individual

 projects, led by adults or teens within the club.
-For specialized projects like horse, many counties have
+For specialized projects like horses, many counties have

 county-wide project clubs that operate in a similar fashion.